Graduate Student Association

 Take advantage of a great opportunity to further your graduate school life, professional careers, and the JMU community.

-If you are a new grad student, we’ve created a handbook with key resources that will help you navigate grad school that can be found here.
+If you are a new grad student, we’ve created a handbook with key resources that will help you navigate grad school.
+It can be found here.

 Members of the JMU GSA will:

-• Act as a liaison for interaction and social activity between graduate students.
+• Act as a liaisons for interaction and social activity among graduate students.

 • Gain professional knowledge and networking through workshops and career development events.